bramus/react-native-maps-directions/README.md

 </MapView>
 ```

 Once the directions in between `destination` and `origin` has been fetched, a `MapView.Polyline` between the two will be drawn.
+Whenever one of both changes, new directions will be fetched and rendered.

 ## Component API